HansSCHR/bacterial_enrichment_mosquito/README.md

 ### Run phyloFlash

-We used phyloflash based on SSU rRNA sequences to make taxonomic profile in our samples using this command:
+We used phyloFlash based on SSU rRNA sequences to make taxonomic profile in our samples using this command:

 ```
 for r1 in $DWK/01_DATA/*_R1_trimmed.fastq.gz